 How Does T. Leung's Compensation Compare With Similar Sized Companies?

-Our data indicates that Euro Tech Holdings Company Limited is worth US$6.9m, and total annual CEO compensation is US$195k.
-(This number is for the twelve months until 2016).
-It is worth noting that the CEO compensation consists almost entirely of the salary, worth US$195k.
-We examined a group of similar sized companies, with market capitalizations of below US$200m.
-The median CEO compensation in that group is US$300k.
+Our data indicates that Euro Tech Holdings Company Limited is worth US$8.5m, and total annual CEO compensation is US$193k.
+(This is based on the year to December 2018).
+Notably, the salary of US$193k is the vast majority of the CEO compensation.
+We looked at a group of companies with market capitalizations under US$200m, and the median CEO total compensation was US$473k.

 Is Euro Tech Holdings Company Limited Growing?

-Euro Tech Holdings Company Limited has increased its earnings per share (EPS) by an average of 112% a year, over the last three years (using a line of best fit).
-Its revenue is down -12% over last year.
+Over the last three years Euro Tech Holdings Company Limited has grown its earnings per share (EPS) by an average of 87% per year (using a line of best fit).
+It achieved revenue growth of 16% over the last year.

 This shows that the company has improved itself over the last few years.
 Good news for shareholders.
-While it would be good to see revenue growth, profits matter more in the end.
-Although we don’t have analyst forecasts, you could get a better understanding of its growth by checking out this more detailed historical graph of earnings, revenue and cash flow.
+It's a real positive to see this sort of growth in a single year.
+That suggests a healthy and growing business.
+We don't have analyst forecasts, but shareholders might want to examine this detailed historical graph of earnings, revenue and cash flow.

 Has Euro Tech Holdings Company Limited Been A Good Investment?